asbillings07/oop_game-v2/README.md

 ![light-saber-filled](https://user-images.githubusercontent.com/28825784/58339510-c373bb00-7e17-11e9-907e-04acc8b2928d.png)

 Jedi Hunter is word/phrase guessing game.
-You get 5 chances to guess the name of the Jedi.
-If you guess the name correctly you win, if you guess incorrectly 5 times you lose.
+The game allows you 5 chances to guess the name of the Jedi.
+If you guess the name correctly you win.
+You have 5 lives at the start of the game.
+If you guess incorrectly, you lose a life.
+If you gues 5 times incorrectly you lose the game and will have to start over.

 ## Languages Used